ericmjl/thesis/text/03-applications.md

 ## Application 1: Global reticulate evolution study.

+This study was conducted with much help from Dr. Nichola J. Hill (MIT Department of Biological Engineering & Division of Comparative Medicine) who gave much technical mentorship on ecology, and two undergraduate students, Kyle Yuan and Justin Zabilansky, both of whom contributed analysis or code to the final paper.

+### Abstract

+Reticulate evolution is thought to accelerate the process of evolution beyond simple genetic drift and selection, helping to rapidly generate novel hybrids with combinations of adaptive traits.
+However, the long-standing dogma that reticulate evolutionary processes are likewise advantageous for switching ecological niches, as in microbial pathogen host switch events, has not been explicitly tested.
+We use data from the influenza genome sequencing project and a phylogenetic heuristic approach to show that reassortment, a reticulate evolutionary mechanism, predominates over mutational drift in transmission between different host species.
+Moreover, as host evolutionary distance increases, reassortment is increasingly favoured.
+We conclude that the greater the quantitative difference between ecological niches, the greater the importance of reticulate evolutionary processes in overcoming niche barriers.

+### Significance

+Are the processes that result in the exchange of genes between microbes quantitatively advantageous for those microbes when switching between ecological niches?
+To address this question, we consider the influenza A virus as a model microbe, with its ability to infect multiple host species (ecological niches) and undergo reassortment (exchange genes) with one another.
+Through our analysis of sequence data from the Influenza Research Database and the Barcode of Life Database, we find that the greater the quantitative difference between influenza hosts, the greater the proportion of reassortment events were found.
+More broadly, for microbes, we infer that reticulate evolutionary processes should be quantitatively favoured when switching between ecological niches.

 ### Introduction

 Reticulate evolutionary processes, such as horizontal gene transfer and genomic reassortment, have been proposed as a major mechanism for microbial evolution [@HernandezLopez:2013dd], aiding in the diversification into new ecological niches [@Peris:2014in].
 In contrast to clonal adaptation through genetic drift over time, reticulate evolutionary processes allow an organism to acquire independently evolved genetic material that can confer new fitness-enhancing traits.
 Examples include the acquisition of cell surface receptor adaptations (point mutations) in viruses [@Garten:2009ip] and antibiotic resistance (single genes) [@Smillie:2011jc] and pathogenicity islands (or gene clusters) in bacteria [@Antonenka:2005jea].